Lee Angol: Shrewsbury Town

 Angol signed for League One club Shrewsbury Town on 9 August 2018 on a two-year contract for an undisclosed fee, with the option of a further year.
 He rejoined League Two leaders Lincoln on 31 January 2019 on loan until the end of 2018–19, and made only two brief substitute appearances.

 Leyton Orient

 On 1 July 2019, Angol joined newly promoted League Two club Leyton Orient for an undisclosed fee, signing a two-year contract.
 At the end of the 2020–21 season, Angol was released by the club.

 Bradford City

 On 22 June 2021, following his departure from Leyton Orient, Angol agreed to join Bradford City on an initial one-year deal.

 On 4 May 2022, Angol signed a new one-year contract extension with the option for a further twelve months.

 Sutton United

 He signed for Sutton United for an undisclosed fee on 11 January 2023.

+On 23 March 2024, Angol returned to the National League, joining Woking on loan for the remainder of the campaign.

+Following relegation at the end of the 2023–24 season, Angol was announced to be leaving the club upon the expiration of his contract.

+Morecambe

+On 25 July 2024, Angol signed for League Two club Morecambe, signing a one-year contract.

+Cheltenham Town

+On 30 June 2025, Angol signed for Cheltenham Town, signing a one-year contract.